Maine vs. UMass NCAA Football Odds, Plays and Insights | November 13, 2021

 - Maine has three wins against the spread in nine games this season.

-- The Black Bears have been favored by 1.5 points or more two times this season and have not covered the spread in any of them.
+- The Black Bears have yet to cover the spread this season when favored by 3.5 points or more.

 - Maine's games this year have gone over the total in two out of eight opportunities (25%).

-- The Black Bears have turned the ball over one time this season, nine fewer than the Minutemen have forced (10).
+- This year, the Black Bears have one turnover, nine fewer than the Minutemen have takeaways (10).

 - Find the latest spread and moneyline odds for Maine at SISportsbook.